Introducing Edgio Applications v7Find out what's new.

 icon to the desired position.

-If multiple Security App configurations are applicable to the same request, then consider updating their host or URL path conditions to a more restrictive pattern.
+Traffic is always screened using the first eligible Security Application configuration.
+If multiple Security Application configurations are applicable to the same request, then consider updating their host or URL path conditions to a more restrictive pattern.

-To modify a Security App configuration
+To modify a Security Application configuration

-1. Navigate to the Security App page.
+1. Navigate to the Security Application Manager page.

 1. From the Edgio Console, select the desired organization.